sorin-ionescu/prezto/modules/prompt/README.md

 **Do not call this function directly.**

-The most basic example of this function can be seen bellow.
+The most basic example of this function can be seen below.

     function prompt_name_setup {
       PROMPT='%m%# '